nordeim/ledgersg/docs/prompt-1.md

 ---

 Awesome job on your meticulous analysis, planning and execution.
 Please keep up the good work in your rigorous and meticulous approach to planning and execution.
+Now, please meticulously plan and create the detailed comprehensive `Project Architecture Document` with file hierarchy diagram with listing of key files and their description, mermaid diagrams to show the application flowcharts and the database schema.
+Review and validate the PAD against the project planning documents and the actual codebase.
+Finally, create a detailed and comprehensive `Project_Architecture_Document.md` in the project root folder, as the single source-of-truth handbook to fully initialize new developer or another coding agent to be able to handle new PRs independently.

+---

+Awesome job on your meticulous analysis, planning and execution.
+Please keep up the good work in your rigorous and meticulous approach to planning and execution.
+Now, please meticulously review @README.md and plan to update the **Recommendations** section (or add one if doesn't exist) to include your recommendations/proposals for the next step/phase for the project, mentioning any current limitations/gaps in the current codebase for this project/application and propose a brief plan to close them *if any*.
+This is critical task, so review @README.md for any **Recommendations** section, then meticulously create a plan for the new/updated section, review and validate the plan against the codebase before executing the plan.

+---

+Awesome job on your meticulous analysis, planning and execution.
+Please keep up the good work in your rigorous and meticulous approach to planning and execution.
 Now, please meticulously review and update @README.md , @CLAUDE.md, AGENT_BRIEF.md and @ACCOMPLISHMENTS.md with your major milestone achievements, include things like code changes (updates and additions), enhancements and fixes, lessons learned, troubleshooting guide, any blockers encountered (solved or still persist), any recommended next steps, etc.

 # Update the project documents with: